Carly L. Sanchez

 Born and raised in Palmdale, California, Ms. Sanchez attended the University of Southern California, graduating with honors, with a Bachelor of Arts in English, in 2010.
 She then worked at Booth & Koskoff for two years as a law clerk, during which time she discovered a passion for representing catastrophically-injured people and became a very valuable part of our trial team.

 Ms. Sanchez re-joined Booth & Koskoff, as an attorney, right after law school.
 Because of her prior experience at the firm and her exemplary academic background, she has been able to jump right in and take on responsibilities and a workload well beyond what is typical for a young lawyer.
-In addition to handling her own caseload, she has played a key role in assisting Richard Koskoff achieve a multi-million dollar settlement in Mikayla O. v.
-County of Riverside, a foster abuse case.
+In addition to handling her own caseload, she has played a key role in a number of cases that have resulted in seven-figure settlements, including cases involving sexual abuse, products liability and police negligence.

 In her spare time, Ms. Sanchez enjoys cheering for USC football, reading and spending time with her family.